akitaonrails/chainable_methods/README.md

   unwrap
 ```

 And that's it.
-This would be the equivalent of doing something more verbose like this:
+Again, this would be the equivalent of doing something more verbose like this:

 ```ruby
 a = some_text.upcase